ecohydro/lst-super-res/README.md

 3. Add data

 The processed dataset for this particular project is currently not publicly available.
 However, one should manually add inputs and outputs and specify their paths in a configs/*.yaml file.
-Speficially, you will need to add paths to three folders:
+Speficially, you will need to add paths to three folders (or only two if `coarsen_data` is set to True):

 - `input_basemap`: This folder is constituted of 8-bit, 3-band images of your basemap of choice (in our case RGB), all the same size and resolution (e.g. 672x672 pixels at 10m resolution)
+- `output_target`: This folder is constituted of your labels: single band floating point images of your target (in our case LST) at the desired improved resolution (e.g. 10m in our case.)
 - `input_target`: This folder is constituted of single band floating point images of your target (in our case LST) at a coarse resolution (e.g. 70m) but resampled to the same size and resolution as the basemap and the desired output.
-- `output_target`: This folder is constituted of your labels: single band floating point images of your target (in our case LST) at the desired improved resolution (e.g. 10m in our case.)
+- `coarsen_data`: This is a boolean value that when set to `True`, will set `input_target` to be a coarsened and resampled version of `output_target` (Use `upsample_scale` to set the resample scale).

 _Note:_ Corresponding images from matching scenes should be named the same between folders, or you will get an error.